softcover/softcover_book/chapters/getting_started.md

 # Getting started
 \label{cha:getting_started}

-This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a publishing platform for technical authors.
-Softcover consists of two parts: an [open-source typesetting system](https://github.com/softcover/softcover) for producing high-quality ebooks, and a [website](http://softcover.io/) for publishing (and optionally selling) ebooks and other digital goods.
+This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a digital publishing platform for technical authors.
+Softcover consists of two parts: an [open-source typesetting system](https://github.com/softcover/softcover) for producing high-quality multi-format ebooks, and a [website](http://softcover.io/) for publishing (and optionally selling) ebooks and other digital goods.

 an open-source
 ebook typesetting system for technical authors.[^1] Its *raison d'\^{e}tre* is producing